-In 2016 and 2017 Greenshank sailings focus on exploring the Goldcoast Seaway and South Moreton passages.
+In 2016 and 2017 Greenshank sailings focused on exploring the Goldcoast Seaway and South Moreton passages.
 The classic 5.5m gaff rigged cutter was a 2007 project build by Darbi Reader, based on a Paul Gartside design, intended to overcome restrictions on motorized vessels.
 Greenshank's shallow draft and responsiveness to variable conditions, makes her ideal for beach landings, and working between shoals in confined waterways.
 The sailing project provides a kind of parallel universe on Queensland's Gold Coast.
 Amid the convenience of personal watercraft, and waterfront living, Greenshank sails back in time to the romantic era of the 1920s and on into the indigenous world of South Stradbroke.
 One can only imagine, what life may have been like if colonists had shunned the advent of fossil fuels, and communities of the seaway and passages remained several hours sail apart.
 Greenshank could well have provided the local mail service.
-Out on the water Greenshank begs the question; "is there another pace to life among the 20th Century construction of Gold Coast development?".
+Out on the water Greenshank begs the question; "is there another pace to life among the 20th Century construction of Gold Coast development?"
+Greenshank has been laid up for 2018.

 The Build Project